 HTTP prepopulation time varies, depending on transfer time.
-If you want to maintain access to the CLI, Riverbed recommends that you use the job command to run the transfer at a specified time to run the transfer during off hours.
+If you want to maintain access to the CLI, we recommend that you use the job command to run the transfer at a specified time during off hours.

 An example of the job command is as follows: